finanse24/finanse24.github.io/_pages/schedule.md

 </table>
 </center>

-Looking forward to meeting you at the FinanSE'24 workshop!
+Looking forward to seeing you at the FinanSE'24 workshop!